antoinesavard/GODAR/README.md

 # GODAR

-## Granular Discrete Arctic Rheology: DEM for sea ice modeling
+## Granular flOes for Discrete Arctic Rheology: DEM for sea ice modeling

 ### What does GODAR do?